-The money spent advertising to children is staggering.
-In the UK alone, annual spend is over £12 billion.
+The money spent advertising to children is alarming.
+In the UK alone annual spend is over £12 billion.
 In the US it’s estimated that the average child views a staggering 40,000 commercials a year.

-The term ‘pester power’ (aka ‘the nag factor’) is a testament to the power of advertising to children.
-A concept known since brands started selling to kids, children want what’s advertised so much they will lobby their parents until mum & dad are so worn down they buy it for their child.
-The key to this working is reaching kids directly, with ads targeted and delivered to them, and then getting them to persuade their parents to part with their cash.
+This is a testament to the power of advertising to children – who want what’s promoted to them so much they will ‘nag’ until their parents are so worn down they buy it for their child.
+The key to this working is reaching kids, with ads targeted and delivered to them directly.

-For these reasons, advertising to children should at the very least be considered immoral – and there is even a case for it to be outlawed.
+For all these reasons advertising to children should at the very least be considered immoral – and there is even a case for it to be outlawed.

 Even in the US, in the 1970s the Federal Trade Commission (FTC) held hearings on this very topic, and subsequently proposed to ban “advertising for any product, which is directed to, or seen by, audiences with a significant proportion of children too young to understand the selling purpose of advertising”.